Carers handbook contents

 Care Quality Commission (CQC)

 The Care Quality Commission (CQC) is the independent regulator of health and social care in England.
 They register care providers and inspect and rate them; the views of family carers and the people who receive care are included in their final reports.
 The latest CQC report for each care provider can be viewed on their website.
 Care providers may also publish their last CQC report on their own website.
-Care Quality Commission
+Link for > Care Quality Commission

 Tips on choosing a care provider;